12 iconic photos of Cadbury from 1866 to 1985 - the Bournville chocolate maker through the years

-Cadbury’s has been an integral part of Birmingham’s heritage, ever since the very first store was opened almost 200 years ago.
+Cadbury’s has been an integral part of Birmingham’s heritage, ever since the very first store was opened 200 years ago.

 John Cadbury opened the store at 93 Bull Street, in Birmingham, and sold tea, coffee, cocoa and drinking chocolate.
 By 1842, he was selling almost 30 varieties of drinking chocolates and cocoa.